What is the Abacus

 • Enhances Cognitive Skills: The combination of hand movement and mental calculation boosts brain development and cognitive skills.

-• Supports Visual and Auditory Learning: The abacus appeals to visual learners (beads for counting) and auditory learners (counting out loud), making it a versatile learning tool.
+• Supports Visual and Auditory Learning: Abacus appeals to visual learners (beads for counting) and auditory learners (counting out loud), making it a versatile learning tool.

 • Increases Patience and Discipline: Abacus practice requires focus and repetition, teaching children patience and the value of disciplined practice.